 Dr. Knuth is Professor Emeritus of The Art of Computer Programming at Stanford University.
 He is the author of numerous books, including three volumes of The Art of Computer Programming.
 He has received many awards, including the Turing Award from the Association for Computing Machinery; the National Medal of Science from President Carter (1979); the Steele Prize from the American Mathematical Society; the John von Neumann Medal from the Institute of Electrical and Electronic Engineers; and the Kyoto Prize from the Inamori Foundation.
 He holds honorary doctorates from several institutions, including Oxford University, the University of Paris, the Royal Institute of Technology in Stockholm, and fourteen colleges and universities in America.

-Astronomer, member of the Academy of Sciences.
-President of the International Committee of Weights and Measures.
-Specialist in Celestial Mechanics and Astronomy, he was formerly in charge of the International Consortium FAST, analyzing the data from the Satellite Hipparcos.
-Former Director of CERGA at the Observatory of the Cote d'Azur. ( Panel Speaker)
+Jean Kovalevsky is an astronomer, and a member of the Academy of Sciences.
+President of the International Committee of Weights and Measures, and Specialist in Celestial Mechanics and Astronomy, he was formerly in charge of the International Consortium FAST, analyzing the data from the Satellite Hipparcos.
+He is a Former Director of CERGA at the Observatory of the Cote d'Azur.

 Host, Forum, KQED 88.5FM

-A renowned cardiologist in Morocco, he was head of the Moroccan team who managed the first heart transplantation, and first graft from a dead body in Morocco.
+A renowned cardiologist in Morocco, Wajih Maazouzi was head of the Moroccan team who managed the first heart transplantation, and first graft from a dead body in Morocco.
 Furthermore, Prof. Maazouzi obtained a PhD in Law in 1988.
 He is member, founding-member, and president of a number of cardiology associations in Morocco and abroad.
-He is author of several works particularly in the medical field.
-He is presently director of the University Hospital in Rabat (Morocco) and a personal advisor to the Minister of Public Health.
+He is author of several works particularly in the medical field, and is presently director of the University Hospital in Rabat (Morocco) and a personal advisor to the Minister of Public Health.

 After a career in information technology, Malhotra started The Infinity Foundation in 1995 and left the for-profit world.
 The Foundation’s vision is to encourage multiculturalism and globalization in which non-Western civilizations are given equal respect, including their native knowledge representation systems.
 Maholtra’s research interests are in Westology, Indology, Indic traditions and science and dharma.